-Wolf Haldenstein’s outstanding and groundbreaking results have been featured in The New York Times, The Los Angeles Times, The San Diego Union-Tribune, The Wall Street Journal, Bloomberg News, The National Law Journal, The Hollywood Reporter, Billboard Magazine, Variety, Rolling Stone, USA Today, The Guardian, The Chicago Tribune and on NPR, NBC News, CBS Nightly News, The Late Show with Stephen Colbert and The Tonight Show Starring Jimmy Fallon.
-Additionally, our attorneys are consistently called upon to contribute their expertise to television, radio and print media outlets.
+Wolf Haldenstein’s outstanding and groundbreaking results have been featured in The National Law Journal, The Wall Street Journal, the New York Times, Bloomberg News, the Los Angeles Times, the San Diego Union-Tribune, the Chicago Tribune, Hollywood Reporter, Billboard Magazine, Variety, Rolling Stone, USA Today, The Guardian, and on NPR, NBC News, CBS Nightly News, The Late Show with Stephen Colbert, and The Tonight Show Starring Jimmy Fallon.
+The Firm’s attorneys are regularly called upon to contribute their expertise to many professional organizations as well as television, radio, and print media outlets.

-- Recovered over $7 billion in recoveries for shareholders.
+- Over $7 billion in recoveries for shareholders.

-- Achieved significant corporate governance reforms for shareholders.
+- Achieved significant corporate governance reforms for shareholders and corporations.

-- Obtained over $2 billion in recoveries for antitrust violations.
+- Over $2 billion in recoveries for antitrust violations.